 The correlation between vendor positioning in a Magic Quadrant and its product or service ratings in the Critical Capabilities is limited.
-Only one of the 15 possible Magic Quadrant assessment criteria (Product/Service) on the Ability to Execute is closely connected.
+Only one of the 15 possible Magic Quadrant assessment criteria — Product/Service under Ability to Execute — is closely connected.

-It is possible that a highly rated vendor in a Magic Quadrant can have a low-ranked product or service in the Critical Capabilities, because even leading vendors can produce products or services that miss the critical needs of the market.
-Conversely, lower-rated vendors in Magic Quadrants may struggle to make their business thrive, but produce a tightly focused and highly targeted product or service that outranks all other vendor offerings.
-Obviously, the general trend is for leading vendors to provide leading products and services, and the purpose of the Critical Capabilities is to provide an assessment framework for rating them.
+A highly rated vendor in a Magic Quadrant can have a low-ranked product or service in the Critical Capabilities, because even leading vendors can produce products or services that miss the critical needs of the market.
+Conversely, lower-rated vendors in Magic Quadrants may struggle to make their businesses thrive, but produce a tightly focused and highly targeted product or service that outranks all other vendor offerings.
+Obviously, the general trend is for leading vendors to provide leading products and services, and the purpose of the Critical Capabilities is to provide an assessment framework for rating them (see Figure 1).

 Like Magic Quadrants, Critical Capabilities research is an effective tool to help you better understand vendors and their offerings.
-However, it is equally important that you consult with a Gartner analyst who specializes in the market to gain details and insight affecting your specific needs and mission-critical priorities.
+Equally important, you should consult with a Gartner analyst who specializes in the market to gain details and insight affecting your specific needs and mission-critical priorities.

 In defining a product or service category for evaluation, the analyst first identifies the leading usage scenarios for the products or services in this market.

 The analyst answers the questions: